ua-snap/ace-cordova-app/README.md

 Services were documented with both styles, but with an emphasis on the YUIDoc style; providing developers with an interface definition for classes they might use.

+###### Plato Code Analysis
+This project uses [Plato](https://github.com/es-analysis/plato) for JavaScript source code analysis.
+To generate the plato report, run "gulp gen-plato-report" from the top-level project directory.

 ## Licensing
 TBD